-128. The price cap applies to the termination of voice calls, regardless of whether termination takes place on the GSM, UMTS or LTE network.
-The rates for termination of voice mail services must not exceed the prices in the table above.
+- 132. The price cap applies to the termination of voice calls, regardless of whether termination takes place on the GSM, UMTS or LTE network.
+The rates for termination of voice mail services must not exceed the prices in the table above. - 133.
+The maximum prices are based on the efficient costs for each individual year and do not represent a glide path towards a future efficient price.

-29 Cf. Nkom's letter dated 23 November 2016, see: https://www.nkom.no/marked/markedsreguleringsmp/kostnadsmodeller/Iric-mobilnett

-30 Current maximum rate for all the providers except Get and ICE, which are being imposed obligations for the first time in this decision.

-129. The maximum prices are based on the efficient costs for each individual year and do not represent a glide path towards a future efficient price.
 Nkom therefore finds it appropriate that they be adjusted for inflation.
 Nkom finds that the maximum prices shall be based on inflation forecasts for the entire regulatory period, as opposed to an ongoing annual inflation-based adjustment.
-This is because Nkom finds it unlikely that inflation will deviate significantly from the forecasts for the next two to three years, cf. the forecasts in the LRIC model.

-130. Many years' experience indicates that all providers base their termination rates on pure per-minute charges.
+This is because Nkom finds it unlikely that inflation will deviate significantly from the forecasts for the next two to three years, cf. the forecasts in the LRIC model. - 134.
+Many years' experience indicates that all providers base their termination rates on pure per-minute charges.
 Nkom finds that lowering the price cap for termination will reduce the providers' incentive to introduce other price structures than pure per-minute charges.
 In Nkom's opinion, it is proportionate to continue the system whereby the only price structure allowed is pure per-minute charges.
-There is therefore no need to establish a procedure for approving alternative price structures.

-131. Nkom assumes that prices will be the same for calls from all external networks in the European Economic Area (EEA).
-It also follows from the obligation of non-discrimination (cf. section 7.2) that any differences must be justified objectively.

-132. Nkom aims to make new decisions before the end of the coming price cap period, probably towards the end of 2020.
+There is therefore no need to establish a procedure for approving alternative price structures. - 135.
+Nkom assumes that prices will be the same for calls from all external networks in the European Economic Area (EEA).
+It also follows from the obligation of non-discrimination (cf. section 7.2) that any differences must be justified objectively. - 136.
+Nkom aims to make new decisions before the end of the coming price cap period, probably towards the end of 2020.
 Until a new decision is made, the termination charge shall not exceed 3.2 øre (NOK 0.032) per minute.